PanderMusubi/geoipblock/README.md

     sudo /etc/cron.daily/xt_geoip
     ls /usr/share/xt_geoip/

-This leaves the file `dbip-country-lite.csv` behind which is harmless and will be overridden with the next update.
-Note that it is 25 MB in size.

 WARNING: The following commands can lock you and all others out of your machine!

 Look up the country codes of the countries to block at https://db-ip.com/faq.php